LBHackney-IT/terraform-action/README.md

-# Terraform Action for AWS
+# Terraform Action for AWS.
 Configures credentials and runs terraform commands in a Github Action.

 # Usage